nikolajhenning/webshopskabelon/wp-content/plugins/woocommerce-quickpay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 6.5.1 =
+* Fix: MobilePay Subscription gateway is now available when using the "Change Payment" option from the account page.

+= 6.5.0 =
+* Feat: Add Apple Pay gateway - works only in Safari.
+* Feat: Show a more user-friendly error message when payments fail in the callback handler.
+* Dev: Add new filter woocommerce_quickpay_checkout_gateway_icon
+* Fix: Bump WC + WP tested with versions to latest versions

+= 6.4.3 =
+* Dev: Add WC_QuickPay_Countries::getAlpha2FromAlpha3
+* Fix: Use alpha2 country code instead of alpha3 country code in MP Checkout callbacks

 = 6.4.2 =
 * Fix: Modify force checkout logic used for MobilePay Checkout to enhance theme support.